Guest-615695028/Guest-615695028/en/README.md

 - _sum_ for **_some_**,
 - _tung_ for **_tongue_**, and many others.
 Some of spellings are only and occasionally to be given in dictionaries for pronunciation, as being far from words of their origins.

-### An hour, an honor...
+### An hour, an honor, an honest man...
-For dialectal scalability, words that begin with vowel letters (except ones beginning with _one_ peonounced as _won_), or "h" in Greek or Latin lexicons, is attached to "an", otherwise "a" in sted of sounds.
+For dialectal scalability, words that begin with vowel letters (except ones beginning with _one_ peonounced as _won_), or "h" in Greek or Latin lexicons, is attached to "an", otherwise "a".
-> Imagine an European who has sent a unique letter "ewe" to you.
+> Imagine an European who has sent an unique letter "ewe" to you.
+Confer French _l'oiseau_.